Colocasia Black Magic: Black Elephant Ear Plant

 When growing the black elephant ears in northern and mid-western locations, plant in the ground around mid-April (mid-spring).

-In the fall at first frost, dig the elephant ears bulbs of this frost tender perennial.
+In the fall, at first frost, dig the elephant ears bulbs of this frost-tender perennial.
 Overwinter in a bed of dry peat moss or wood shavings (plastic storage boxes work great).
-Keep the tubers in a cool place where temperatures do not go below 45° degrees Fahrenheit.

-There the elephant ear bulbs are somewhat like canna lily plants.
+There, the elephant ear bulbs are somewhat like canna lily plants.
 Provide a slow-release fertilizer.

 Newer Colocasia Varieties For Landscape